-- 6. Other preventive procedures - a) Occupational health and safety risk prevention systems b) Non-payment or default:
+- 6. Other preventive procedures. - a) Occupational safety systems

 OHS risk prevention systems have been applied in all areas in accordance with Law 31/1995 and its implementing regulations.
 Safety systems are audited periodically by external bodies accredited for this purpose.